Equipment Acquired Through an External Transfer to the University of Minnesota

 - the equipment must have a useful life of 1 year or greater

-If no formal appraisal exists for the transferred equipment item, or if the equipment does not meet the above criteria, then it will be classified as non-capital equipment.
+If no formal appraisal exists for the transferred equipment item, or if the equipment does not meet the above criteria, then it cannot be classified as a capital equipment asset.

 To acquire the capital equipment asset through external transfer:

 - The department receives from another educational and/or research institution an equipment item.